Greece struggles to bring migrants into temporary camp after fire

 “They also need to fundamentally rethink the failed and inhumane policies that led to the creation of a sprawling, unsanitary and dangerous refugee camp in an EU country, rather than just building a replica of the same thing.”

-Reporting by Angeliki Koutantou in Athens and Vassilis Triandafyllou on Lesbos; Writing by Renee Maltezou Editing by Peter Graff
+Reporting by Angeliki Koutantou in Athens and Vassilis Triandafyllou on Lesbos; Writing by Renee Maltezou; Editing by Peter Graff and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.